permacommons/permacommons.org/src/faq.md

 ### What about environmental impact?

 Our project is founded on the premise that AI has the potential to make human life more sustainable, not less.
 We do recognize that compute takes energy.
-Currently our compute use is negligible (<$100); as it increases, we will invest in an increasing percentage of carbon offsetting for every dollar of compute.
+Currently our compute use is negligible (<$100); as it increases, we will invest in an increasing percentage in carbon offsetting for every dollar of compute.

+We do not use models operated by xAI due to its especially poor [environmental track record](https://insideclimatenews.org/news/17072025/elon-musk-xai-data-center-gas-turbines-memphis/).

+## Aren't AI providers heavily subsidizing this stuff and it's actually really expensive to run?

+Leading providers [report](https://archive.is/IA9wc) gross margins in the 60% range for access to their most powerful models, and break-even even when training costs are taken into account.
+Outside special cases (e.g., "sneak previews" of expensive new models), this suggests that looking at individual spend is a reasonable predictor of direct environmental impact.

 ## Community and Governance